-Women’s voices are not heard in politics
+Voices of women and of persons with disabilities are not heard in politics

-In Zambia, women’s participation in politics is low: only 17 % of the Members of Parliament and 9 % local councillors are women.
-Zambia has been a multiparty democracy since 1991, but the political field is dominated by one party at a time.
+In Zambia, women’s participation in politics is low: only 17% of the Members of Parliament and 9% local councillors are women.
+Zambia has been a multi-party democracy since 1991, but the political field is dominated by one party at a time.
 Women’s participation in politics is hindered by prevailing patriarchal attitudes and strict hierarchies within political parties.
 The electoral system doesn’t support equal representation either.
 After the general elections in 2016 the relationship between the ruling party and the opposition have become tense and election violence has been common during by-elections.
 The threat of violence also weakens women’s political participation.
 The tense situation has narrowed the political space.

 Before the 2016 elections, an amendment to the constitution ruled that all candidates must have studied for 12 years and prove this with a Grade 12 certificate.
 This hindered possibilities to stand as candidates especially for women in rural areas.
 Another factor that affected the number of candidates was raising the election fees for candidates.
 The fees ranged from 75 dollars to as high as 750 dollars for parliamentary candidates.
 Although patriarchal attitudes and prejudices still hinder women’s participation in politics, more supporting attitudes are emerging.